justinwmartin/deonticMagic/README.md

-This repository contains the stimuli data and analyses for Phillips & Bloom (under reivew) Do children believe that immoral events are magical
+This repository contains the stimuli data and analyses for Phillips & Bloom (under reivew) Do children believe that immoral events are possible?